AdobeDocs/commerce-pwa-studio/src/pages/tutorials/setup-storefront/issues/index.md

 ## No Magento data

-If your storefront is not getting data from Magento, make sure your development server can access the `MAGENTO_BACKEND_URL` in your `.env` file.
+If your storefront is not getting data from the Adobe Commerce or Magento Open Source backend application, make sure your development server can access the `MAGENTO_BACKEND_URL` in your `.env` file.

 ## Privacy error